hadiaskaripoor/ee-designer/README.md

 # E/E Designer
-E/E Designer is a framework to facilitate the design of vehicular electrical and/or electronic (E/E) architectures.
+E/E Designer is a software framework to facilitate the design and sythesis of vehicle electrical and/or electronic (E/E) architectures.

 ## Building
 ### Requirements